Soft and chewy oatmeal cookies packed with white chocolate chips and dried cranberries. The perfect holiday treat!

 - 1 teaspoon vanilla extract

-- In a large bowl, mix together the flour, baking soda, cinnamon, and salt.
+- In a large bowl, whisk together the flour, baking soda, cinnamon, and salt.
 Set aside.

 - In the bowl of a stand mixer fitted with the paddle attachment (or in a large mixing bowl using a handheld mixer), beat the butter, brown sugar, and granulated sugar until smooth.
 Mix in the egg and then the vanilla, scraping down the sides of the bowl as needed.